-Standard:

-Network

-Communication &

-Organization

-3.NI.NCO.01 Use observations of information is sent and received over physical or wireless paths.

-4.NI.NCO.01 Discuss how information is everyday situations to illustrate that sent and received across physical or wireless path (i.e., It is broken down into smaller pieces called packets and transmitted from one location to another).

-5.NI.NCO.01 Model and explain how information is broken down into smaller pieces, transmitted as packets through multiple devices over networks and the internet, and reassembled at the destination.

-Clarification Statement: Information is sent and received over physical or wireless paths.
-It is broken down into smaller pieces called packets, which are sent independently and reassembled at the destination.
-Students should demonstrate their understanding of this flow of information by, for instance, drawing a model of the way packets are transmitted, programming an animation to show how packets are transmitted, or demonstrating this through an unplugged activity which has them act it out in some way.
+Domain: Netw orks & the Internet Practice(s): 4 l.4 By end of Grade 5 Standard: Network Communication & Organization 3.NI.NCO.01 Use observations of everyday situations to illustrate that information is sent and received over physical or wireless paths.
+4.NI.NCO.01 Discuss how sent and received across wireless path (i.e., It is b smaller pieces called pac transmitted from one lo another). s physical or roken down into ckets and 5.NI.NCO.01 Model and explain how information is broken down into smaller pieces, transmitted as packets through multiple devices over networks and the internet, and reassembled at the destination. independently and reas demonstrate their understand ling of this flow of inf er pieces called packets, which are sent ormation by, for instance, drawing a model of the way gh an unplugged activity which has them act it out in